-Table 2: S Summary of Highways England Nitrogen Dioxide (NO 2) Monitoring in 2019, Table 3: Chideock (μg/m3)5 Improvement in Annual Mean Nitrogen Dioxide Concentrations and Nitrogen Oxides Concentrations Required in 2017 to Meet the Objective 17 Table 4: C Consultation Undertaken19 Table 5: A ir Quality Action Plan Measures34 List of Fig gures Figure 1: Modelled Annual Mean Nitrogen Dioxide Concentrations (μg/m3) in 2017 at Ground-Floor Level3 Figure 2: Location of Dorset Council Nitrogen Dioxide Monitoring in Chideock, Ū showing exceedances in 20195 Figure 3: Location of Highways England Nitrogen Dioxide Monitoring in Chideock, showing exceedances in 20196 Figure 4: Contributions of Different Sources to Total Predicted Annual Mean - Nitrogen Dioxide Concentration (μg/m3) at Each Receptor in 201716
+Table 1: Summary of Nitrogen dioxide (NITROGEN DIOXIDE) Monitoring (2013- 2020), Chideock (μg/m3) Table 2: S Summary of Highways England Nitrogen dioxide (NITROGEN DIOXIDE) Monitoring in 2019, Chideock (μg/m3)4 Table 3: Improvement in Annual Mean Nitrogen dioxide Concentrations and Nitrogen Oxides Concentrations Required in 2017 to Meet the Objective 14 Table 4: C Consultation Undertaken15 Table 5: A ir Quality Action Plan Measures31 List of Fig gures Figure 1: Modelled Annual Mean Nitrogen dioxide Concentrations (μg/m3) in 2017 at Ground-Floor Level 3 Figure 2: Location of Dorset Council Nitrogen dioxide Monitoring in Chideock, showing exceedances in 20194 Figure 3: Location of Highways England Nitrogen dioxide Monitoring in Chideock, showing exceedances in 20194 Figure 4: Contributions of Different Sources to Total Predicted Annual Mean Nitrogen dioxide Concentration (μg/m3) at Each Receptor in 201713

-1 Introduction
+Introduction

-This report outlines the actions that Dorset Council, in collaboration with Highways England, will deliver between 2021 and 2026 in order to reduce concentrations of air pollutants and exposure to air pollution in Chideock; thereby positively impacting on the health and quality of life of residents and visitors to the area.
+This report outlines the actions that Dorset Council, in collaboration with Highways England, will deliver between 2021 and 2026 to reduce concentrations of air pollutants and exposure to air pollution in Chideock; in so doing positively impacting on the health and quality of life of residents and visitors to the area.

-It has been developed in recognition of the legal requirement on the local authority to work towards Air Quality Strategy (AQS) objectives under Part IV of the Environment Act 1995 and relevant regulations made under that part and to meet the requirements of the Local Air Quality Management (LAQM) statutory process.
-The Air Quality Management Area (AQMA) has been declared as a result of exceedances of the annual mean nitrogen dioxide (NO2) objective and is situated along the A35 in Chideock, which is a road managed by Highways England.
-Highways England has been fully involved in the update of this Air Quality Action Plan (AQAP).
+It has been developed in recognition of the legal requirement on the local authority to work towards air quality strategy objectives under Part 4 of the Environment Act 1995 and relevant regulations made under that part and to meet the requirements of the local air quality management statutory process.
+The Air Quality Management Area has been declared as a result of exceedances of the annual mean nitrogen dioxide objective and is situated along the A35 in Chideock, which is a road managed by Highways England.
+Highways England has been fully involved in the update of this air quality action plan.

-This Plan will be reviewed every five years at the latest and progress on measures set out within this Plan will be reported on annually within Dorset Council's air quality ASR.
+This plan will be reviewed every five years and progress measures set out within this plan will be reported on annually within Dorset Council's air quality annual status report.

-2 Summary of Current Air Quality in Dorset
+Summary of Current Air Quality in Dorset

-Under Part IV of the Environment Act 1995, Local Authorities are required to review and assess air quality in their areas and to report annually against air quality objectives for specified pollutants of concern, to Defra.
-For each air quality objective in the Regulations, local authorities have to consider whether the objective is likely to be achieved.
-Where it appears likely that the air quality objectives are not being met, the authority must declare an AQMA.
-Following the declaration of an AQMA, the authority must then develop an AQAP which sets out the local measures to be implemented in pursuit of achieving the air quality objectives.
-Prompted by the Review and Assessment process, AQMAs have been declared in Chideock in 2007, and High East Street, Dorchester in 2009.
-In Dorchester, the annual mean objective for NO2 has been met at all monitoring locations both within and outside of the AQMA since 2015.
-There are, however, monitoring locations with concentrations within 10% of the annual mean objective of 40μg/m3 and to date, although this AQMA has not been revoked, it is likely to be revoked based on further monitoring.
-For this reason, Dorchester is not explicitly included in this Action Plan, but will benefit from wider measures included in this plan.
+Under Part 4 of the Environment Act 1995, local authorities are required to review and assess air quality in their areas and to report annually against air quality objectives for specified pollutants of concern, to Defra.
+For each air quality objective in the regulations, local authorities have to consider whether the objective is likely to be achieved.
+Where it appears likely that the air quality objectives are not being met, the authority must declare an air quality management area.
+Following the declaration of an air quality management area, the authority must then develop an air quality action plan which sets out the local measures to be implemented to work towards achieving the air quality objectives.
+Prompted by the review and assessment process, air quality management areas have been declared in Chideock in 2007, and High East Street, Dorchester in 2009.
+In Dorchester, the annual mean objective for nitrogen dioxide has been met at all monitoring locations both within and outside of the Air Quality Management Area since 2015.
+There are, however, monitoring locations with concentrations within 10 percent of the annual mean objective of 40 microgrammes per cubic meter and to date, although this air quality management area has not been revoked, it is likely to be revoked based on further monitoring.
+For this reason, Dorchester is not explicitly included in this action plan, but will benefit from wider measures included in this plan.